“It’s better to be vaguely right than precisely wrong.” - John Maynard Keynes, Economist

 Generally, the average long-term returns of US and international equities are similar, but their paths to those returns deviate greatly.

-As evidenced by the chart below, US equity performance compared with international equity performance has been highly cyclical.
+US equity performance compared with international equity performance has been highly cyclical.
 Foreign companies have different characteristics and economic drivers than US companies, producing different levels of returns for varying durations.

 While the US has performed well as of late, it was not long ago it was one of the weakest performing countries.
 From 2000–2009, US stocks (as measured by the S&P 500 index) were down 9.1% cumulatively – an entire decade that resulted in a negative return.3